T

 Insider timing tips

-• The shoulder months of May-June and October offer a sweet spot with pleasant weather, fewer crowds than peak summer, and still vibrant vineyard landscapes.
+• The shoulder months of April-May and October offer a fantastic balance of pleasant weather, fewer crowds, and lower prices than summer, with distinct seasonal beauty.

 Ready to plan your Douro Valley trip?